ghc/ghc/docs/users_guide/exts/ambiguous_types.rst

     an unusable binding.

 Each user-written type signature is subjected to an *ambiguity check*.
-The ambiguity check rejects functions that can never be called; for
+The ambiguity check rejects functions that can never be called.
+For
 example: ::

        f :: C a => Int